 Themed bars can be found across Disney World, transporting guests into the story of Beauty and the Beast, a tiki bar in the South Seas, or as far as the frontier planet of Batuu.
 And that’s just to name a few.
 Plus, the theming doesn’t stop at the design.
-Bar foods, drink names, and even the ingredients used to make the tasty concoctions have been carefully chosen to add to the story and help build truly immersive experience.
+Bar foods, drink names, and even the ingredients used to make the tasty concoctions have been carefully chosen to add to the story and help build a truly immersive experience.
 Depending on where you’re enjoying a drink, the cast members might even get in on the fun.
 Visits to these bars are sure to be an exceptional experience that you can’t find anywhere else.

 Of course, while the best bars in Disney World are worth going out of your way for, like those we’ve listed below, others are more worthy of a stop if you’re in the area already.
 For many of these spots, while the design might be lovely and the drinks tasty, there’s no special it-factor that sets them apart from other Disney World bars.
-What you can generally expect at these bars, however, is a solid list of the same cocktails (usually with different names) accented by a couple themed offerings you hopefully can’t find anywhere else.
+What you can generally expect at these bars, however, is a solid list of the same cocktails (usually with different names) accented by a couple of themed offerings you hopefully can’t find anywhere else.

 18 Best Disney World Bars

-For those looking to imbibe in some 21-and-up fun at Disney World, you’re in luck – there are a wide variety bars, resort lounges, and pubs just waiting to be sampled.
-So, whether you’re in the mood for carefully crafted cocktails in an immersive, highly-themed setting or simply looking for the best place to grab a beer and a bite to eat on property, we’re here to help with our roundup of the best bars at Disney World.
+For those looking to imbibe in some 21-and-up fun at Disney World, you’re in luck – there is a wide variety of bars, resort lounges, and pubs just waiting to be sampled.
+So, whether you’re in the mood for carefully crafted cocktails in an immersive, highly themed setting or simply looking for the best place to grab a beer and a bite to eat on property, we’re here to help with our roundup of the best bars at Disney World.
 Whatever drink or vibe you’re looking for, you can count on the following bars for a truly memorable experience you can’t find anywhere else at Disney World.

 Best Themed Bar at a Park: Oga’s Cantina